suren-ispiryan/Amazon-laravel/README.md

 + Show ordered list.
 + Adding and reducing product count form cart-products and ready-to-buy pages.
 + Can save the product from the cart into the “Save for later” list.
++ Automatically send emails to users about added products in past 24 hours.

 My Store
 + Product CRUD.